Project Alert

 Metropolitan Council Environmental Services (ES),

-operator of the metro area wastewater collection and treatment system, is rehabilitating the sanitary sewer interceptor in the Snail Lake Regional Park.
-The interceptor has damaged castings, cracked rings, and exposed manhole structure, posing threats to the adjacent wetlands.
+operator of the metro area wastewater collection and treatment system, is rehabilitating the sanitary sewer in Snail Lake Regional Park.
+The sewer interceptor (pipe) has maintenance structures with damaged castings, cracked rings, and active inflow and infiltration (surface and groundwater leaking into the structure), posing threats to the adjacent wetlands.

 This infrastructure is a critical component of sanitary sewer service in Shoreview, taking wastewater from local residents and businesses and pumping it to the regional sewer that delivers it to the